 Steps on How To Search for Hyatt Off-Peak Night Awards

-Before we proceed with the steps on how to search for off-peak night awards, I want to underscore that the new award calendar will actually not show “real-time” award availability.
+Before we proceed with the steps on how to search for World of Hyatt off-peak night awards, I want to underscore that the new award calendar will not show “real-time” award availability.

-But rather, the calendar will provide us with helpful data as to when off-peak and peak night awards are assigned at each property, thus making the hunt for award availability a little less laborious.
+The calendar will provide helpful data on when off-peak and peak night awards are assigned at each property, thus making the hunt for award availability slightly less laborious.

 Step 1: